ManiacalLabs/Engravinator.com/docs/mk1/BOM_Guide.md

 No, don't just resist: **DO NOT CUT YOUR OWN EXTRUSIONS!**

-The Engravinator is designed with tight tolerances and the aluminum extrusion creates the foundation of the entire machine.
-Which must be perfectly square and of exact size.
+The Engravinator is designed with tight tolerances, and the aluminum extrusion creates the foundation of the entire machine.
+It must be perfectly square, and of exact size.
 All the extrusions from Misumi, cut to within 0.5mm of the required length, are only $36 for the set and well worth the cost.

 ## Miscellaneous